sirinrats/ml-md-class/README.md

 | Model 4  | 92.4  | 92.4 |
 | Model 5  | 74.2  | 71.3 |
 | Model 6  | 49.2  | 41.9 |

+### Contact
+For any questions or concerns related to this project, please contact: sirinrat@narit.or.th sithajan.s@gmail.com